 Nightingale Hospital Exeter

-- Centre of Excellence for Eyes, which is delivering diagnostic outpatient services and cataract surgery
+- Centre of Excellence for Eyes: delivering ophthalmic diagnostic imaging services and day case cataract surgery.

-- Southwest Ambulatory Orthopaedic Centre, which has two operating theatres for day case and short stay elective orthopaedic procedures, and is a GIRFT-accredited Elective Surgical Hub.
+- Southwest Ambulatory Orthopaedic Centre: has two operating theatres for day case and short stay elective orthopaedic procedures, such as knee and hip replacements.
+It is a GIRFT- accredited Elective Surgical Hub.

 Please visit the Nightingale Hospital Exeter website to find out more about the services offered and helpful patient information including: